Saturday, 27 December 2025

 Dissolution

-and fixes on a pointless arch,
+of a pointless arch,

-For among the shards of sun-fired scenes,
+but among the shards of sun-fired scenes,

 unleaded lips remain